magepages/mpdocs/docs/layered-navigation-m2/user-guide.rst

  .. image:: https://cdn.mageplaza.com/docs/ln-configuration.gif

-.. note:: Multi filter and Shop by is inlcuded by default, there is no configuration option any more.
+.. note:: Multi filter and Shop by are included by default, there is no configuration option any more.